DanielPAagustinho/virus2tree/README.md

-# r2t 2025
+# Welcome to virus2tree!!

-This new version of read2tree enables the creation of a reference database via OMA Standalone using coding sequences from NCBI.
-The final tree combines the presence of assemblies (input as the reference) and the read samples.
-It also supports read deduplication with czid-dedup and downsampling with rasusa.
+This new version of read2tree enables the creation of a reference database via OMA Standalone using as input coding sequences from NCBI assemblies.
+The final tree combines the presence of assemblies (that is, the reference) and the read samples.
+It also supports read deduplication with czid-dedup and downsampling with rasusa, among other functionalities.

 ## Installation of dependencies